brack3t/Djrill/README.rst

             msg.attach_alternative(html_content, "text/html")
             msg.send()

 Any tags over 50 characters in length are silently ignored.
-Same for any alternatives after the first one.
+Same for any attached alternatives after the first one.

 Not shown above, but settable, are the two options, ``track_clicks`` and ``track_opens``.
 They are both set to ``True`` by default, but can be set to ``False`` and passed in when you instantiate your ``DjrillMessage`` object.